wavefrontHQ/docs/pages/doc/wavefront_release_notes.md

 ## 2021-39.x Release Notes

-* **SYNTAX_ERROR Alert State**: If an alert query results in a syntax error, the alert is set to SYNTAX_ERROR state.
-This can happen, for example, when query elements with special characters are non surrounded by quotes.
-The state is visible, for example, in the Alerts Browser.
+* **SYNTAX_ERROR Alert State**: Starting with this release, a SYNTAX_ERROR alert state indicates that the alert query resulted in a syntax error.
+This might happen, for example, if a text string with special characters is missing double quotes, but could be the result of other query errors.

+  The error state is visible, for example, in the Alerts Browser and the Alerts Browser search bar.

 ## 2021-35.x Release Notes